All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Additional effect: how massage changes brain function

-Most people only see massage as a way to relax or relieve tension from the muscles.
-But if you look deeper, massage affects the brain no less than the body.
-Due to the cascade of neurochemical reactions we talked about above, it is able to rebuild the work of the nervous system, improve emotional stability and even change our habits.
+Most people perceive massage merely as a way to relax or relieve muscle tension.
+But looking deeper, massage affects the brain just as much as it does the body.
+Through a cascade of neurochemical reactions, as mentioned above, it can restructure the functioning of the nervous system, improve emotional stability, and even change our habits.

 One of the most noticeable effects is the normalization of sleep.
-An increase in the level of serotonin after massage contributes to the natural formation of melatonin - a hormone that regulates the cycle of sleep and wakefulness.
-Thanks to this, falling asleep becomes easier, and the sleep itself becomes deeper and restorative.
+The increase in serotonin levels after massage promotes the natural production of melatonin - the hormone that regulates the sleep-wake cycle.
+As a result, falling asleep becomes easier, and sleep itself is deeper and more restorative.
 Studies show that even a short course of massage can reduce insomnia in people with chronic stress.

 Reducing anxiety and improving concentration

 Massage helps balance the activity of the limbic system - the area of the brain responsible for emotions.
 When cortisol levels drop and endorphins rise, the brain stops being in a state of constant alertness.
-This not only reduces anxiety, but also improves cognitive function: focus, memory, and decision-making.
+This not only reduces anxiety but also improves cognitive functions: focus, memory, and decision-making ability.

-In today's world, we are often trapped in "dopamine swings" - short bursts of social media pleasure, coffee or sweets that are quickly replaced by fatigue.
-Massage forms a different pattern: it activates dopamine gradually, creating a stable feeling of pleasure without sharp changes.
-This is how the body learns to enjoy through healthy stimuli: care, peace, contact.
+In the modern world, we often fall into the trap of "dopamine swings" - short bursts of pleasure from social media, coffee, or sweets, which quickly give way to fatigue.
+Massage forms a different pattern: it gradually activates dopamine, creating a stable feeling of satisfaction without sharp fluctuations.
+This way, the body learns to derive pleasure from healthy stimuli: care, calmness, and contact.

-All this allows you to position massage as a tool of emotional hygiene.
-This is a practice that helps keep the brain in a state of balance, stabilizes the hormonal background and promotes better adaptation to stress in the conditions of modern life.
+All of this allows us to position massage as a tool for emotional hygiene.
+It is a practice that helps maintain the brain in a state of balance, stabilizes hormonal levels, and promotes better adaptation to stress in modern life.

-Modern people often worry about the body - sports, nutrition, sleep.
-But psycho-emotional hygiene remains underestimated.
-Massage is not a luxury or an "hour relaxation session", but a way to restore the body's natural harmony with the brain.
-When the body receives care, it responds with gratitude: peace, clarity, satisfaction from life.
+The modern person often worries about the body - sports, nutrition, sleep.
+But psycho-emotional hygiene remains undervalued.
+Massage is not a luxury or a "one-hour relaxation session," but a way to restore the body's natural harmony with the brain.
+When the body receives care, it responds with gratitude: calmness, clarity, and satisfaction with life.

-If you want to check how it works in practice, you can contact the salon Delux by Bezvuliak in Lviv.
-Specialists work here who treat massage not as a procedure, but as a way to support a person.
-And after such a session, it is really easier to feel that the body and mood can be on the same side.
+If you want to see how this works in practice, you can visit the salon Delux by Bezvuliak in Lviv.
+Here, specialists treat massage not as a procedure but as a way to support a person.
+And after such a session, it truly becomes easier to feel that the body and mood can be on the same side.

 This post doesn't have any additions from the author yet.

-What sizes and weights of eyeballs are best suited for catching zander
+What sizes and weights of lures are best suited for catching zander?

 30 Oct 10:03

-What sizes and weights of eyeballs are best suited for catching zander
+What sizes and weights of lures are best suited for catching zander?

 Нотатки про побутові штуки